Halt and Catch Fire Recap: The Broken Places

 This is the Halt and Catch Fire I know!
 It is not especially subtle, and it doesn’t quite have the raw furor and sheer gestalt of season three’s heights.
 But it’s full of guts and honesty, and the performances are joyful even when the scenarios tilt slightly toward being over-telegraphed.
 A gaming fairy arrives to give Cameron freedom to do whatever the heck she wants, with no limits and no rules — job offer ex machina, if ever there was one.
 A brilliant coder happens to bring up exactly the most painful part of Donna’s history in a recruitment meeting, sending her into an alcoholic downward spiral.
 One crucial fact about Haley suddenly becomes the key to all understanding.

-I mean, the episode is called “A Connection is Made,” for goodness’ sake, and it ends with an MCI van pulling up to Cameron’s Airstream and Cameron smiling with relief at the unmistakable tones of a dial-up modem.
+I mean, the episode is called “A Connection Is Made,” for goodness’s sake, and it ends with an MCI van pulling up to Cameron’s Airstream and Cameron smiling with relief at the unmistakable tones of a dial-up modem.

 It feels distinctly like what it is: Halt and Catch Fire moving toward an ending as it pulls some final pieces together.
 And yet, I don’t mind.
 It’s hard to mind when Donna’s belting Pat Benatar, and her face in the side-view mirror is a glorious mix of wounded and defiant.
 It’s even harder to mind when Joe sits across from Haley at Hound Dog’s, watching her and Vanessa geek out over music.
 The look on Joe’s face in that scene is one of my favorite Lee Pace moments in the series to date.
-And the rocket launching scene?
-Don’t even get me started on the rocket launching scene.
+And the rocket-launching scene?
+Don’t even get me started on the rocket-launching scene.

 On the tech side of things, the most significant development in this episode is the fallout from the revelation that Cameron wrote Rover’s secret-sauce algorithm.
 Joe is buoyant again, feeling that Rover now has a weakness Comet can exploit.
-Donna correctly (and ruthlessly) gives Cecil the boot, but then comes up with an utterly unworkable plan to get Rover back on course: hire a new engineer to reverse-design the algorithm, completely eliminating any of Cameron’s role in the project.
+Donna correctly (and ruthlessly) gives Cecil the boot, but then comes up with an utterly unworkable plan to get Rover back on course: Hire a new engineer to reverse-design the algorithm, completely eliminating any of Cameron’s role in the project.
 It’s a nonsensical idea, which Diane immediately recognizes, and further highlights how Donna’s leadership of Rover is now compromised.
 The grasping new young male partner will take over the project as soon as Donna gets Cameron to sign a release.

-“A Connection is Made” sets aside the seasons ongoing algorithmic search versus curated list argument, and the tech side of the episode is thin.
-It’s mostly about the show’s bread and butter issues: big philosophical thoughts about the role of technology in peoples’ lives, and how those thoughts play out for our characters.
+“A Connection Is Made” sets aside the season’s ongoing-algorithmic-search versus curated-list argument, and the tech side of the episode is thin.
+It’s mostly about the show’s bread-and-butter issues: big philosophical thoughts about the role of technology in people’s lives and how those thoughts play out for our characters.
 The centerpiece of this is Haley.
 She speaks feelingly about how hard it is to be at school, how the internet can be a place for real connection and real truth, and then she stares adoringly at Vanessa the rocker chick.
 Suddenly it all has different, more meaningful, more personally grounded stakes for Joe.

 While Haley’s crush on Vanessa and her deep, intense love of the internet is the most obvious iteration of that theme, the episode plays with it throughout.
 It’s underneath Donna’s continued obsession with Pilgrim, a game apparently only she can solve, and it’s also the basis for Donna’s fascination with Rover, although she may never have admitted it before her meeting with the new coder.
 It’s always been Joe’s central fixation.
-And it’s how Cameron finds her way back to herself, in the form of a website called The Howe of it All, a fanpage dedicated to her work.
-(Every person who posts on The Howe of it All is going to go nuts when LiveJournal becomes a thing).
+And it’s how Cameron finds her way back to herself, in the form of a website called the Howe of It All, a fanpage dedicated to her work.
+(Every person who posts on the Howe of It All is going to go nuts when LiveJournal becomes a thing).

 The other pervasive question of the episode is another Halt and Catch Fire classic: Can people change?
 Should they?
 Can Joe actually be a different person than he was in his youth?
 Bos thinks so, and as we watch Joe decline to lay down some knowledge when Gordon insists that he can see his own daughter perfectly well, thank you very much, I’m tempted to agree.
 The Joe MacMillan of the ’90s looks back on his past behavior and remember what it feels like to be compelled to act that way, but he values different things now.
 He values his friendship with Gordon too much to yell, “Haley’s a lesbian!”
 He values his relationship with Cam too much to blow up after her Rover admission.
 He values experiences now; that’s why he asks Cameron to record it while he sets off a rocket.
 He’s with his chosen family.